 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to saxagliptin.
-Do not use this medicine if you have type 1 diabetes or a condition called diabetic ketoacidosis (acid in the blood).
+Do not use this medicine if you have had an allergic reaction to saxagliptin.
+Do not use this medicine if you have type 1 diabetes or diabetic ketoacidosis.

 How to Use This Medicine